-Figure 2-4.
-Gas Tank Port
+Figure 2-3.
+Diesel Tank Port

-- NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks. - After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights inside the motor home-doing so may cause fires and/or asphyxiation.
+- After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights inside the motor home-doing so may cause fires and/or asphyxiation.